 9. Detox your personal care products

-This can be difficult when you have makeup and shampoo you love but there are a lot of great alternatives that actually work.
+This can be difficult when you have makeup and shampoo you love, but there are a lot of great alternatives that work.

 - DIY home cleaning and personal care products: Everyday roots

-- DIY skin care products you can make in your own kitchen
+- DIY skin care products you can make in your kitchen

 - Stop using hair dyes.
 Instead, try Henna or Hairprint a non-toxic hair color rejuvenator.

-- Beautycounter (my affiliate link) is a safer makeup and skincare line.
+- Beauty Counter is a safer makeup and skincare line.
 They have banned over 1500 toxic ingredients that other companies still use.

 10. Get oxygen to the brain to wipe out brain fog